 Adapting the Group’s products and services to the development of sustainable cities

-In 2017, the Group's Real Estate department and Sogeprom, the Group’s property development subsidiary, won the annual Grand Prize in the category for new office buildings of over 50,000m2 at SIMI (a commercial real estate fair) for The Dunes, a fully connected technology park of 126,000m2, located to the east of Paris, and accommodating 5,000 Societe Generale staff working in the technology field.
+In 2017, the Group's Real Estate department and Sogeprom, the Group’s property development subsidiary, won the annual SIMI (a leading commercial real estate fair) Grand Prize in the category for new office buildings of over 50,000m2 for The Dunes, the Bank's fully connected technology park of 126,000m2, located to the east of Paris and accommodating 5,000 Societe Generale staff working in the technology field.
 Designed with very exacting sustainability requirements, The Dunes is perfectly aligned with the Group’s wider responsibility policy.

 This case is just one illustration of the commitment of Sogeprom to developing the real estate of tomorrow by placing the user at the heart of its concerns (comfort, air quality, connectivity, biodiversity, etc.) while also increasing the value of the real estate assets.